$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: The Probabilistic Model

-Following \gls*{statFEM}, the equations are discretised spatially with finite elements first, then discretised in time; this follows a standard method of lines approach~\citep{schiesser1991numerical}.
-Thus, \eqref{eq:PDE-formulation} is multiplied with a sufficiently smooth test function $v \in V$, where $V$ is an appropriate function space, and integrated over the domain $\Omega$ to give the weak form~\citep{brenner2008mathematical,thomeeGalerkinFiniteElement2006}
+Following \gls*{statFEM}, the equations are first spatially discretised with the \gls*{FEM} \cite{brenner2008mathematical}, then discretised in time.
+Equation~\ref{eq:PDE-formulation} is multiplied with a smooth test function $w(s) \in W$, where $W$ is an appropriate function space, and integrated over the domain $\Omega$ to give the weak form~\citep{thomeeGalerkinFiniteElement2006}